cjungmann/pwb/README.md

 ## FEATURES

 - **Bash builtin**
-  Bash builtins can avoid the performance penalty of starting new processes, and initiate script responses through callbacks to script functions.
+  Bash builtins can avoid the performance penalty of starting child processes, and can initiate script responses through callbacks to script functions.

 - **Flexible**